 The Hoofprints of the Past Museum is a 501(3)c non-profit organization dedicated to preserving and sharing Kaycee and Johnson County history.

-If you are interested in receiving a flyer with the 2020 tour date, please complete form here.
+If you are interested in receiving a flyer in January 2020 with next year’s tour date, please complete form here.